The Travel Agent’s Guide to Building a Work Community

 Maybe you want to strengthen your marketing expertise by learning how to take better photos for your blog.
 Or perhaps you'd like to become a more sophisticated user of WordPress.
 Maybe you want to find a better accounting software.
 Running your agency efficiently is just as important as industry know-how.

-Choosing a Networking Group Can a networking group help you?
-There are a ton of networks to choose from, so it’s good to do a little research to make sure the network can help with your professional growth and career development.
+Can a networking group help you?
+There's a ton of networks to choose from, so it’s good to do a little research to make sure the network can help with your professional growth and career development.

 There is a huge range of networking groups in terms of time commitment and fees.
 Some networking groups are intimate, tightly structured, meet often and have strict requirements for participation.
 Others are a revolving door with large social mixers where you might need to “work the room.”
 Some involve membership dues, and others are free.

-When I chatted with my friend (and networking group junkie) Maria Johnson from Do Good, she had a few smarty pants insights on how to use a networking group to your advantage.
+When I chatted with my friend (and networking group junkie) Maria Johnson, Operations Manager at Do Good, she had a few smarty pants insights on how to use a networking group to your advantage.

 Below is a worksheet you can download to help you determine what kind of networking group might be a good fit for you personally, and professionally: